alex/what-happens-when/README.rst

 bottom of its range.
 At this point, an electrical circuit specific to the enter key is closed (either directly or capacitively):

-- The switch closing links a wire at a higher electric potential with a wire of lower electric potential.
+- The closing of the circuit links a wire at a higher electric potential with a wire of lower electric potential.

-- The electric potential through the wire evens out to the same value, spreading through the wire at the speed of light.
+- The electric potential of the wire evens out to the same value, as the electric field spreads through the wire at the speed of light.

 - The electromotive force provided by the keyboard's power source causes electrons to flow through this now closed loop, from the formerly lower potential side to the higher.
 This is understood as a *flow of current* from the formerly higher side to the lower.
+Also on this closed loop is the logic circuitry of the keyboard, which the current must flow through.

-Also on this closed loop is the logic circuitry of the keyboard.
 When current flows through the logic circuitry corresponding to a specific key switch, the circuit debounces the electrical noise of the rapid intermittent closure of the switch, and converts it to a keycode integer, in this case 13.

 The keyboard controller then encodes the keycode for transport to the computer.
 This is now almost universally over a Universal Serial Bus (USB) or Bluetooth